 Studying how minds learn conceptual structures from sensorimotor experiences, how self-referential encodings develop, how these structures and encodings interact with language, and how all this depends on and develops via progressively complex object and social interactions, cooperation, and communication.

 The Cognitive Modeling Group takes an ecological stance in all these respects, that is, the neural learning processes develop for the purpose of maintaining internal homeostasis of the organism.
 As a result, all involved structures, encodings, and neural processes serve the purpose to optimize behavior.
-In the case of highly interactive and social minds, it becomes progressively necessary to be able to plan, decide upon, and execute versatile, adaptive, highly flexible, context-dependent behavior to enable deep, communicative, cooperative, social interactions as well as tool usage.
+In the case of our highly interactive and social minds, it is necessary to be able to plan, decide upon, and execute versatile, adaptive, highly flexible, context-dependent behavior to enable deep, communicative, cooperative, social interactions as well as tool usage.
+It appears that evolution has thus evolved brains that develop, distributed, well-structured, event-predictive structures and, meanwhile, control the inference processes that dynamically unfold within.

-Theoretical considerations focus on the principle of event-predictive cognition, which integrates formulations of free energy minimization and active inference with event-integrative common encodings, event segmentations, and event schema-theoretic approaches.
+As a result, out theoretical considerations focus on the principle of event-predictive inference, which integrates formulations of free energy minimization and active inference with event-integrative common encodings, event segmentations, and event schema-theoretic approaches.

 Three focused research areas: